Online and Telephone Banking

 The home owner grant reduces the amount of property tax you pay for your principal residence.
 Home owner grants must be claimed through the Province of BC.

 Province of BC Property Tax Deferment Program

-The BC Property Tax Deferment Program is a low interest loan program that helps qualified BC homeowners pay their annual property taxes on their principal residence.
+The property tax deferment program is a low interest loan program which helps qualified BC homeowners pay their annual property taxes on their principal residence.

 Have questions?
 We can help.